ysuh09/StrMixIRM/README.md

 * [Citation](#citation)

 ## Data
-The ECPE dataset may be found either within this repository with the [ECPE folder]()  or [here](https://search.r-project.org/CRAN/refmans/GDINA/html/ecpe.html).
+The ECPE dataset may be found either within this repository in the [ECPE folder]() or within the GDINA package as shown [here](https://search.r-project.org/CRAN/refmans/GDINA/html/ecpe.html).
-The Verbal Aggression dataset may be found either within this repository with the [Verbal Aggression folder]()  or [here](https://search.r-project.org/CRAN/refmans/GDINA/html/ecpe.html).
+The Verbal Aggression dataset may be found either within this repository in the [Verbal Aggression folder]() or in the lme4 package as shown [here](https://rdrr.io/cran/lme4/man/VerbAgg.html).

 ## Installations
 * Install [R](https://cran.r-project.org/bin/windows/base/)